Chapter 3 flows out of the last few verses of ch.2 (reprinted here).

 admission of ignorance (v.4,9) as flesh meets Spirit, as earthly meets heavenly.

-the teacher of Israel- Nicodemus apparently held pre-eminence among Israel's scholars.
+'the' teacher of Israel- Nicodemus apparently held preeminence among Israel's scholars.

 3:11 Verily, verily, I say unto thee,